rontarrant/gtkDcoding/docs/_posts/2019-02-19-0011-callback-chains.md

 ### A Refresher

-Callbacks with Boolean return values allow us to hook multiple signals into a chain with the added bonus of choosing whether or not to interrupt the chain.
+Callbacks with *Boolean* return values allow us to hook multiple signals into a chain with the added bonus of choosing whether or not to interrupt the chain.
 Here are the rules again:

-- return(true): stop processing callbacks and return to the main loop, and
+- `return(true)`: stop processing callbacks and return to the main loop, and
-- return(false): more callbacks to come, keep going.
+- `return(false)`: more callbacks to come, keep going.

 But here's the surprise...

 ### Signal Handling Order

-If you look at the order the callback signals are hooked up, you'll see:
+If you look at the order in which the callback signals are hooked up, you'll see:

 - `onClicked`,
 - `onPressed`,